CiscoDevNet/appdynamics-ansible-ecs-fargate/README.md

 # AppDynamics Agents in AWS ECS with Ansible

 AWS Elastic Container Service (ECS) Fargate is a service used to run containers without having to manage servers or clusters, by defining tasks we describe requirements for our applications running in containers.
+For more information on this refer to the official [AWS documentation](https://aws.amazon.com/ecs/).

-Creating ECS Fargate Cluster allows you to define Tasks that describe your containers, defined in Task Definition.
+With this Ansible collection, ECS Fargate Cluster that allows you to define Tasks that describe your containers, defined in Task Definition can be created.
 Tasks can be scaled in and out with ECS Cluster Services.

-With this Ansible collection, in an automated manner all of the supporting resources during this process are going to be created.
+All of the supporting resources are going to be created as well.
 Secrets, namely controller access key, is going to be stored in AWS Secrets Manager, CloudWatch Logs created, and networking handled - specifically create a Virtual Private Cloud (VPC), VPC subnets, open firewall rules in Security Groups and enable access to internet via Internet Gateway mapped to a VPC using Route Table.

 ## Prepare